DynaFlow: Dynamics-embedded Flow Matching for Physically Consistent Motion Generation from State-only Demonstrations: Discussion

 In this paper, we introduced DynaFlow, a novel generative framework that addresses the challenges of physical inconsistency and action data reliance in robot control.
-By embedding a differentiable simulator into a flow matching model, DynaFlow guarantees the dynamic feasibility of the generated motions by construction.
-Its end-to-end differentiable nature enables training on state-only demonstrations, allowing it to infer the actions required to produce a given motion.
-Our quantitative analysis demonstrated that DynaFlow produces strictly feasible motions even from physically inconsistent data while preserving distributional fidelity.
-Our real-world deployments further showcased the practical effectiveness of our approach, successfully executing a diverse range of locomotions under both closed-loop and open-loop conditions.
+By embedding a differentiable simulator into a flow matching model, DynaFlow guarantees dynamically feasible motions by construction.
+Its differentiability enables end-to-end training on state-only demonstrations, inferring actions to reconstruct a given motion.
+Quantitative results show that DynaFlow produces strictly feasible motions even from physically inconsistent data while preserving distributional fidelity.
+Our real-world deployments further showcased its practical effectiveness, successfully executing diverse locomotions under both closed-loop and open-loop conditions.

+Future directions include several extensions.
+First, while our current implementation utilizes a fixed horizon of $H=16$, analyzing gradient stability over extended horizons will be crucial for long-term tasks.
+Second, expanding to more complex platforms with rich dynamically infeasible datasets, such as humanoids, will offer a more rigorous evaluation of the framework’s robustness.
+Finally, while this work primarily focuses on locomotion, extending DynaFlow to dynamic loco-manipulation and contact-rich object interaction is a promising direction.
+Our supplementary video includes a preliminary demonstration of a ball manipulation task.